 How to Become a Millionaire Earning $30,000 a Year

-It may sound crazy, but even if you only earn $30,000 per year, if you invest (and save) wisely and prudently you can you become a millionaire.
+It may sound crazy, but even if you only earn $30,000 per year, if you invest (and save) wisely and prudently, you can become a millionaire.
 Here's how to turn 30K into seven figures by age 63.

 Start Investing Early

-Put that money in a Roth individual retirement account, also known as a Roth IRA.
-You're putting $5,500 a year into Roth because that is the maximum that you’re allowed to contribute to a Roth IRA per year, based on 2016 rules.
-Meanwhile, you can learn more about Roth IRA’s here.
-You can also put your money into a passively-managed index fund that tracks the Dow Jones Industrial Average.
+Put that money in a Roth individual retirement account (Roth IRA).
+The maximum you’re allowed to contribute to a Roth IRA per year, based on 2018 rules, is $5,500.
+Meanwhile, you can learn more about Roth IRAs.
+You can also put your money into a passively managed index fund that tracks the Dow Jones Industrial Average.

 There's Nothing Fancy About It

-The main thing about putting money into a Roth IRA or passive index fund is that you’re not doing anything fancy.
-You're not doing advanced investing.
-You’re not day-trading or stock-picking or betting on the next big thing.
-You're not flipping houses, starting a company, or buying stock in Apple or your friend's start-up.
-You're not doing anything sophisticated or time-consuming or risky.
+The main thing about putting money into a Roth IRA or passive index fund is you’re not doing anything fancy.
+You don't need any knowledge of advanced investing, you’re not day-trading, stock-picking, or betting on the next big thing.
+It doesn't require anything sophisticated, time-consuming, or risky.
 You’re just tracking the broad, overall market through a low-fee index fund: the simplest type of investing you can do.

 The key is, you don’t touch your money.
 You never withdraw it.
 You just let it sit there, reinvesting its own dividends, and enjoying the power of compound interest.
-Your money grows at 7 percent annually.
-Within 38 years, by the time you’re 63, you’ll have a nest egg of $1 million.
+If your money grows at 7 percent annually, within 38 years, by the time you’re 63, you’ll have a nest egg of $1 million.
 By saving only $458 per month, which is the amount some people spend on their car payment, you can grow a million-dollar nest egg by the time you retire.

 Stepping Up Your Savings